stefanpenner/promise.hash.helper/README.md

 # promise.hash

-Like `Promise.all`, but rather then consuming an array it takes an object as input.
+Inspired by `Promise.all` but rather then consuming an array it takes an object as input.

 ## Install